-Your current situation can be depicted as "The Creative" transforming into "Innocence (The Unexpected)".
+Your current situation can be depicted as "Development (Gradual Progress)" transforming into "Darkening of the Light".

 The Situation